memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 Now that we have a region of RAM defined, we can define a structure for it.
 You will want that structure to be packed to guard against alignment mismatches across your programs as you update compiler flags and versions.
-Here again we use the `section` attribut to assign our symbol to the `.shared_memory` section.
+Here again, we use the `section` attribute to assign our symbol to the `.shared_memory` section.

 ```c
 // shared_memory.c